auth0/docs/articles/quickstart/spa/angular2/04-authorization.md

 ### Limit Route Access Based on Scopes

 To prevent access to client-side routes based on a scope, create a service called `ScopeGuard`.
-This service uses the  `ActivatedRouteSnapshot` method to check for a set of `expectedScopes` passed in the `data` key of the route configuration.
+This service uses Angular's   `ActivatedRouteSnapshot` to check for a set of `expectedScopes` passed in the `data` key of the route configuration.

 If the user does not have the `write:messages` scope, they are redirected to the main route.